Dealing with Roofing Debris and Dust Contamination

 One method of avoiding debris-caused contamination(dust and debris containment) is to temporarily halt manufacturing activities in areas beneath the exposed steel deck where reroofing is being performed.
 However, ceasing manufacturing activities will cause business interruption and, as a result, lost revenue.
 Suspending catch tarpaulins below a steel deck to collect debris as it falls is becoming more common as an alternative method to protect a building’s interior and allows manufacturing activities to continue during reroofing.

-Where no ceilings exist, failure to sue some form of interior protection may lead to contamination of sensitive equipment and/or products manufactured within a building.
-This in turn could result in safety and health issues for manufactured products and their end users; for example, falling debris could cause sharp steel filing to contaminate a food product.
+Where no ceilings exist, failure to use some form of interior protection may lead to contamination of sensitive equipment and/or products manufactured within a building.
+This in turn could result in safety and health issues for manufactured products and their end-users; for example, falling debris could cause sharp steel filing to contaminate a food product.

 You should consider the potential ramifications of filing and coating debris generated during reroofing projects when there are no ceilings, especially because steps can be taken to prevent debris from contaminating a building’s interior.

-Photos curtesy of Jim D. Koontz & Associates, Inc. Hobbs, NM
+Photos courtesy of Jim D. Koontz & Associates, Inc. Hobbs, NM